bio-tools/biotoolsDocs/what_is_biotools.rst

 Scope
 -----
 bio.tools scope is *application software* with well-defined data processing functions (inputs, outputs and operations).  bio.tools includes a broad range of `software types <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-type-guidelines>`_ including tools available for immediate use as online services, or in a form which which you can download, install, configure and run yourself.
 This includes simple tools with one or a few closely related functions, and complex, multimodal tools with many functions.
+It also includes executable workflows, database portals and Web APIs.

 Technical components
 --------------------